-If the Big Hendy loop seems too short, try this loop from Big Hendy to Little Hendy grove.
+If you still want to do more hiking after the Big Hendy Loop, try this loop from Big Hendy to Little Hendy grove.
 It’s an enjoyable, if not exactly spectacular, way to see more of the park.
 Most of the route passes through mundane-looking mixed-species uplands dominated by tanoak and huckleberry, with occasional small redwoods.
 The highlight of the loop is Little Hendy, an old-growth grove that, although not nearly as impressive as Big Hendy, still has some large trees.

 Starting at the Day Use Area, take the All Access Trail into Big Hendy.
 Cross two footbridges and then immediately turn left at a sign pointing the way to the Hermit Huts.

 The trail climbs up a slight rise and then plateaus.
 Although it’s only a 10 or 20 foot climb, that’s high enough above the water table that the big redwoods disappear, and the scenery abruptly changes from a classic dark redwood lowland to a mundane forest of small redwoods with dense growths of huckleberry and tanoak.
 Although there’s some evidence of logging, by and large the grove boundary seems to be natural.

 The huckleberry is so thick that in places the trail looks like a corridor carved out of green shrubs.
 Continue past the two Hermit Huts (which are really just some sticks leaned up against a log and a stump) and the Water Tank road, and descend on the Azalea Trail.
 The trail is covered with a thick layer of leaf litter can get hard to follow.

 The trail crosses a large footbridge.
 To your right, an obvious shortcut leads a short distance to the main park road.
 The Azalea Trail is the barely-visible track to your left immediately after the footbridge.
 The trail winds through the woods and emerges near the RV dump station.
 Cross the paved dump station road and the main park road to re-enter the woods on the Azalea Trail.

 The huckleberry disappears as the trail descends a fern-covered slope to Little Hendy.
 Skip the first trail to your right and continue straight to enter the redwood grove.